conuko/tasks-and-goals-backend/README.md

 You now need to adjust the connection URL to point to your own database.

-4. OPTIONAL: Creating the database schema: there is already a schema and migrations.
-But if you want to change the schema you can change the schema in the following file
-   `prisma/schema.prisma`
-   To map your data model to the database schema, you need to use the prisma migrate CLI commands `npx prisma migrate dev --name init`
+4. `npx prisma migrate dev --name init` to map your data model from the prisma schema to the database schema.

 5. `npm run dev` to run the server